bnb-chain/bnb-chain.github.io/docs/validator/overview.md

 ---
 # Overview

 BNB Smart Chain is an innovative solution to bring programmability and interoperability to BNB Beacon Chain.
-BNB Smart Chain relies on a system of 50 validators with [Proof of Staked Authority (PoSA) consensus](https://github.com/bnb-chain/whitepaper/blob/master/WHITEPAPER.md#consensus-and-validator-quorum) that can support short block time and lower fees.
+BNB Smart Chain relies on a system of **50** validators with [Proof of Staked Authority (PoSA) consensus](https://github.com/bnb-chain/whitepaper/blob/master/WHITEPAPER.md#consensus-and-validator-quorum) that can support short block time and lower fees.
 The most bonded validator candidates of staking will become validators and produce blocks.
 The double-sign detection and other slashing logic guarantee security, stability, and chain finality.

-Other than the 29 active validators, BSC will introduce more validators, e.g. another 20 inactive validators, into the validator set as backups, which will be called “Candidates”.
+Other than the **29** active validators, BSC will introduce more validators, e.g. another **20** inactive validators, into the validator set as backups, which will be called “_Candidates_”.

-Candidates will produce blocks and charge gas fees in BSC mainnet, but in a much less chance than the official validator set of 29 elected.
+Candidates will produce blocks and charge gas fees in BSC mainnet, but in a much less chance than the official validator set of **29** elected.
 The unavailable candidates will be slashed as well though in a smaller size.
 A decent motivation is expected to be maintained so that the candidate validators are willing to ensure the quality and help secure BSC.

-In an extreme case, if a majority of the active 29 validators get attacked and offline, Candidate Validators can report to BNB Beacon Chain about the stale blocking, resume it and eventually propose a re-election of active validator set.
+In an extreme case, if a majority of the active **29** validators get attacked and offline, Candidate Validators can report to BNB Beacon Chain about the stale blocking, resume it and eventually propose a re-election of active validator set.

 ## What is Validator?

 BNB Smart Chain relies on a set of validators who are responsible for committing new blocks in the blockchain.
 These validators participate in the consensus protocol by signing blocks that contain cryptographic signatures signed by each validator's private key.
-The validator set is determined by a staking module built on BNB Beacon Chain for BNB Smart Chain, and propagated every day UTC 00:00 from BC to BSC via Cross-Chain communication.
+The validator set is determined by a staking module built on BNB Beacon Chain for BNB Smart Chain, and propagated every day **00:00 UTC** from BC to BSC via Cross-Chain communication.

 ## Economics

 Validator's rewards come from transaction fees and commission fees from delegators.

-Let us also assume that the reward for a block is 100 BNB and that a certain validator has 20% of self-bonded BNB and sets its commission rate to 20%.
+Let us also assume that the reward for a block is 100 BNB and that a certain validator has **20%** of self-bonded BNB and sets its commission rate to **20%**.
 These tokens do not go directly to the proposer.
 Instead, they are shared among validators and delegators.
-These 100 BNB will be distributed according to each participant's stake:
+These **100 BNB** will be distributed according to each participant's stake:

 ```
 Commission: 80*20%= 16 BNB